Pacific Basin Market Overview

 MSCI AC Asia Pacific ex Japan Index is an unmanaged free float-adjusted market capitalization index that is designed to measure the equity market performance in the Asia Pacific region excluding Japan.
 The Tokyo Stock Exchange Price Index (TOPIX) is an unmanaged capitalization weighted measure (adjusted in U.S. dollars) of all shares listed on the first section of the Tokyo Stock Exchange.
 One cannot invest directly in an index.

-Investments are not FDIC-insured, nor are they deposits or guaranteed by a bank or other entity.
+Investments are not FDIC-insured, nor are they deposits or guarantee by a bank or other entity.

 Distributed by Foreside Fund Services, LLC.